 As we make our way out of the main lobby, we’ll take a look at a few other items you might want to take advantage of while staying at the resort.

 Senses Spa and the Grand Floridian’s Fitness Center are located in the same building.
 It is directly across from the Villas wing.

-The gym is shared with Disney’s Polynesian.
+The gym is shared with Disney’s Polynesian Resort.
 It’s only a few steps away from this side of the resort.
 I have worked out at several gyms on Disney property and can say they are rarely crowded.

 The fitness centers provide everything you would need for a strength training or cardio workout.
 You could even find the space to do Zumba Live with your dance crew back home while they are snowed in.

 Here’s part of the pathway, along the shoreline.
-I like to start at the far end of Disney’s Polynesian and stay on the shore.
+I like to start at the far end of Disney’s Polynesian and stay on the shoreline.
 Usually, I jog all the way to the other side of Grand Floridian and come back.
-But since the new walkway has opened to Magic Kingdom, you could extend the jog even further if you would like to.
+But since the new walkway has opened to Magic Kingdom, you could extend the jog even further if you would like.

 You’ll even pass by Disney’s Wedding Chapel that sits between Grand Floridian and Polynesian.
 Technically, it is part of the Grand’s property.

 I’ve always felt it was nicely done.
 I don’t know much about weddings, but I’m sure you could do a whole lot worse.

 Picture it, standing there with the love of your life in this surreal surrounding.